Here’s one for those of you who want to make some super-special pancakes for Pancake Tuesday.

 That right there is just a delicious pancake recipe for you for Shrove Tuesday.
 If you want to really make an impression here’s how to turn those classic, fluffy pancakes into Rainbow Pancakes.

 I personally think that Rainbow Pancakes are the most Mardi Gras-ish of all the pancake variations for the day.

 Rainbow Pancake Instructions

-- Measure out a half cup or so of pancake batter into a smaller bowl. (whatever amount you would use for 2 pancakes)
+- Measure out a half cup or so of your prepared pancake batter into a smaller bowl. (whatever amount you would use for 2 pancakes)

 - Add 2-3 drops of food colouring.
 GENTLY mix so you don’t knock all the air out of the pancakes.

 - No matter how hard you try, they’re going to end up being flatter than an “non rainbow” pancake.
 That’s the price you pay to have a stack of pancakes that look like something Katy Perry would wear to an awards show.

 - 4 slices bread